NOW! Released... Final/Final Result. 2007 Marconi Memorial 144MHz CW contest

 70cms (432MHz) Beacons - 2003 QSY Frequencies

 70cms Beacons QSY from the .800/.900 range to the .400 range this year.
 Here are links to the 432 Beacon listings maintained by the Region 1 Beacon Co-ordinator.
 Thank you Iain!
-I am informed that the list is 'work-in-progress' - so check back regularly.

 May (2003) Events